jenkinsci/kubernetes-operator/website/content/en/docs/Installation/_index.md

 One of the prerequisites of this is an ephemeral Jenkins home directory.
 To achieve that, Operator mounts emptyDir Volume (jenkins-home) as Jenkins home directory.
-It is not possible to overwrite volumeMount and specify any other Volume forJenkins home directory, as attempting to do so will result in Operator error.
+It is not possible to overwrite volumeMount and specify any other Volume for Jenkins home directory, as attempting to do so will result in Operator error.

 jenkins-home is not the only Jenkins controller pod volumeMount that is non-configurable and managed by Operator,